 Alternatively you can make one solid layer of chocolate, which is what I chose to do, then add the peanut butter and swirl it in.
 I like the bottom layer of chocolate because it is a firm foundation and the creamy peanut butter layer sits beautifully on top.

 An easy way to create swirls is to add scoops of the chocolate then the peanut butter using either an ice cream scoop or a large spoon.
-This method is similar to how you might create swirls in a bundt cake like this festive red and white marbled bundt cake.
+This method is similar to how you might create swirls in a bundt cake.
 Alternate the flavors then take a knife and go back and forth to mix them together.

 Is this better as a layered fudge?